 The back nine is a little more traditional while still showing many signs of Jim Engh's design style.
 The par 5 18th is Lakota Canyon Ranch's signature hole and it's a classic risk/reward beauty.
 If you hit a big drive near the end of the first fairway go for the green in two but don't let that shot stray to the right or you're dead.
 The safer shot is to lay up to the second fairway to your right then hit the shallow green with a good backstop with a lofted iron and one putt for a memorable finishing birdie.

 The modest old clubhouse on the ridge was a strike against Lakota Canyon Ranch for years.
 Well, it's gone now.
-LCR is now part of Warrior Gold Club Co. and will be finally adding a nice new clubhouse in its place as soon as some street improvement work gets done per my understanding.
+LCR is now part of Warrior Golf Club Co. and has finally been able to add a nice new clubhouse in its place.
+The views from the clubhouse and deck are awesome.